 Savory, salty, crunchy, and healthy — what more could you ask for?
 This Curried Cashew and Veggie Trail Mix by Jasmine Briones is savory with a touch of sweetness and perfectly balanced out with the veggies so you don’t get a huge kick of curry.
 Perfect for hiking or road trips, or anytime you need a pick-me-up.

 14. Cacao Chai Banana Bread

 Source: Cacao Chai Banana Bread

 Have some overripe bananas hanging around?
 Make Anarki Tjon Affo‘s delicious Cacao Chai Banana Bread!
-A combination of chocolatey cacao batter, spicy chai, and plenty of banana, this bread is full of tasty goodness and energizing ingredients.
-Enjoy it for breakfast with a hot cup of coffee or as a late night snack with some warm almond milk.
+A combination of chocolatey cacao batter, spicy chai, and plenty of bananas, this bread is full of tasty goodness and energizing ingredients.
+Enjoy it for breakfast with a hot cup of coffee or as a late-night snack with some warm almond milk.